icgc-argo/argo-docs/docs/submission/submitting-molecular-data2.md

 1. For paired-end sequencing, `file_r1` and `file_r2` must not be the same file.
 1. For FASTQ submission, no file can appear more than once in `file_r1` or `file_r2` across read group objects.

-**Example read groups portion of payload:**

-Examples of correctly formatted `read groups` that meet these rules are shown here.
+Examples of correctly formatted `read groups` that meet these rules for paired-end vs single-end sequencing are are shown here as examples.
 <!---  Tabs start here -->

 <Tabs